 For individuals who have not utilized their exemption amount, the key is to establish a will or trust that will divide the assets into two subtrusts upon the first spouse's death so that each of you fully utilize your unused estate tax exemption amount.
 This type of arrangement is commonly referred to as an A/B Trust.

 Another alternative for married individuals is to take advantage of the portability of the deceased spouse's unused estate tax exemption.
 Starting in 2011, a decedent's unused estate tax exemption could be transferred to his or her spouse at death, via an election on an estate tax return.
 This allows married couples who did not establish a will or trust to divide assets at death to still retain full usage of each spouses estate tax exemption.
-Please note that for portability purposes, the estate tax exemption amount transferable is not indexed for inflation and remains at $5,000,000, regardless of the inflation adjusted estate tax exemption amount in the year of the decedent's death.
+Please note that for portability purposes, the estate tax exemption amount transferable is not indexed for inflation and remains at the exception amount in the year of the first spouse's death and is not indexed for inflation after that date.
 Depending on the year of the death, it may still be advisable to utilize the benefits of the A/B Trust.
 Please consult with your tax or legal professional for more details.

 With basic planning, you can provide your family with financial stability and maximize the estate tax savings available to you.